 RaceBaitR is a platform created to explore the various ways race is expressed and defined with the goal of creating a world without racism and all of its intersecting oppressions.

 Some might call this race baiting.
 Okay.

 This space is dedicated to imagining and working toward a world outside of the white supremacist cisheteropatriarchal capitalistic gaze with a particular attention to the function of anti-Blackness.
 Those who insist on wielding that gaze can call us what you like.
 We aren’t talking to you.

 RaceBaitR is a community of people genuinely interested in learning more about race, racism and intersectionality, and their relationship to those subjects.
 Our audience is committed to learning with us, so pieces should not be expected to address non-marginalized people who haven’t yet dedicated themselves to joining the fight for justice.

-Hari Ziyad is Black non-binary artist and writer whose work centers on creating through the arts alternative ways of living outside of systems of oppression.
+Hari Ziyad is a Black, non-binary artist and writer whose work centers on creating through the arts alternative ways of living outside of whiteness.
 They received their BFA from New York University, where they concentrated on Film and Television and Psychology.